Affinity Astrophotography Image Processing Guide.

 Please note: I have heard from some customers that some Photoshop Plug-ins do not work with the Apple OS.

-I have not used Affinity with an iPad, so I cannot comment on how similar that version might work, when it’s released, or not.
+I have not used Affinity with an iPad, so I cannot comment on how similar that version might work when it’s released.

 The images and some of the stacks used in the examples in this guide can be downloaded from my webpage, allowing the reader to follow the workflows.